 New home buyers should have no problem to get a copy of the survey from the builder, provided they make a similar condition in the purchasing agreement.

-the property.
-It covers expenses associated with repairing the title, or compensates the
+property title.
+It will cover expenses associated with repairing the title, or compensate owners if the property is lost.

 | Someone's interest in the property|| Easements